 B2B marketers don’t just want leads, they want qualified leads.
 But it’s that ‘qualified’ part that’s rather difficult.
 Search engine optimization is great, but without demographic data, there is no way to organically target your persona.
 Paid search requires educated guessing on what keywords your audience might type based on the services you offer.
 Now you have B2B organizations relying on referral partners, conferences, outbound sales, and social media.
 What if the solution to qualified B2B leads is LinkedIn’s Sponsored InMail?

-Businesses know that social media is a critical part of their marketing funnel.
-What they want is a targeted and affordable way to advertise on social media.
-LinkedIn allows for layered targeting.
-Meaning you can find people who work in environmental management, have a title related to digital marketing, at a company with more than 500 employees, and then serve them a relevant ad.
-But how can you try to guarantee that your target sees your ad?
-There is an even more direct way to use social advertising and that’s through LinkedIn’s Sponsored InMail.
+B2B Companies know that social media is a critical part of their marketing funnel.
+What they want is a targeted, personalized, and affordable way to advertise on social media.
 Sponsored InMail is a direct and personal way to target your B2B audience at a low cost through targeting, segmenting, messaging, and the right call to action.

-Marketers don’t have just one, or even two, but three different ways to target for Sponsored InMail.
-You can use audience targeting based on pages visited, list-based targeting directly from your CRM (customer relationship management platform), or demographic-based targeting around LinkedIn data.
+There are three different ways to target for Sponsored InMail.
+You can use audience retargeting from your website, list-based targeting directly from your CRM (customer relationship management platform), or demographic-based targeting around LinkedIn data.

 Two ideas of where to start with your LinkedIn Sponsored InMail targeting include uploading a list of all your dead prospects from your CRM to re-engage with them and target people who have downloaded a specific report.

-As for targeting people who have downloaded a specific report, if you offer say a Google AdWords Optimization whitepaper, you can target everyone who has gone to your landing page but did not convert.
-That’s true for any or all pages on your site.
+As for retargeting people from your website, you could, for example, target everyone who has gone to your landing page but did not convert.
 Retarget users with Sponsored InMail, but exclude all converters, and you’ve used targeting in a very personal and direct way.

 Targeting is nothing without segmenting.
-If you don’t segment and narrow your audience you’re missing out on the personal and direct touch that Sponsored InMail could offer.
-And you won’t see the conversions and performance that you are hoping for.
+If you don’t segment and narrow your audience, you’re missing out on the personal and direct touch that Sponsored InMail could offer.
+And you won’t see the conversions and performance that you want.